 Additionally, we also managed 3 Mills Studio while owned by the London Development Agency.
 There were many operational issues and changes needed as a result of increasing capacity and high-profile TV show productions taking place.
 The other commercial units were being used at the same time, so it was a memorable experience and great to support local London businesses during this wonderful and international event.

 What’s the best experience you have experienced and why?

 The Edinburgh Fringe Festival is a fantastic event that everyone should experience.
 Edinburgh is a great city and this spectacular festival has everything you could possibly need at every moment of the day.
 It’s an opportunity to see new theatre and dance performers, listen to new musicians, laugh at new comedians, and eat and drink to your heart’s content.
 Then if the liveliness gets too much, you can escape to the seaside at a beautiful beach less than an hour away.

 Using assets to their maximum potential and identifying multiple purposes is key to creating new experiences as well as recognising the value of social purpose, community and well-being.
 Experience Making aligns emotional, social and economic factors to offer something unique, and this applies across all assets, to our customers and the general public too.

 Why have you joined Experience Makers and what do you expect from it?

 With Tandem becoming a national business and as we grow our team, it’s important that we work with likeminded individuals who share our business ethics and values.
-Experience Makers offers us the opportunity to connect with other business who see a different view point on the traditional or expected and want to challenge and disrupt outdated thinking.
+Experience Makers offers us the opportunity to connect with other businesses who are moving on from traditional landlord/tenant relationships.
+We want to challenge and disrupt outdated thinking.
 We hope to translate these ideas and concepts in to deliverable outputs, smart initiatives and real social values.